Activist investor Elliott takes stake in UK takeover target WS Atkins

 After SNC made an indicative offer for Atkins on April 3, Liberum analyst Joe Brent said in a note that the move could spark a bidding war, given growing consolidation in the industry.
 He declined to comment on Monday.

-The stake in Atkins opens up another front in Europe for Elliott, as it presses Dutch-based paintmaker Akzo Nobel (AKZO.AS) to open takeover talks with U.S. suitor PPG Industries (PPG.N), and separately campaigns for a restructuring at Anglo-Australian miner BHP Billiton (BLT.L)(BHP.AX).
+The stake in Atkins opens up another front in Europe for Elliott, as it presses Dutch-based paintmaker Akzo Nobel to open takeover talks with U.S. suitor PPG Industries, and separately campaigns for a restructuring at Anglo-Australian miner BHP Billiton.

 Elliott's stake in Atkins makes it the second-biggest shareholder, Thomson Reuters data showed, just behind asset manager Columbia Threadneedle.